BHP Whyalla DE class: History

+The sole unrebuilt G12 DE class, 1251 was transferred to QR National and was later sold to Apex Industrial, which exported the locomotive to South Africa in 2015.
+It is now stored as a parts source at African Rail & Traction Services, Cor Delfos, Pretoria.

-During the 1990s remanufacturing program, DE02 had been stripped as a source of parts.
+During the 1990s remanufacturing program, DE02, the sole unrebuilt G8 DE class, had been stripped as a source of parts.
 In 2005-2006 it was rebuilt at Islington Railway Workshops for SCT Logistics for use in Parkes.
 As it was very similar to the Victorian Railways T class, it was renumbered T414.